-During the year under review, Your Company designated Mr. Pramod Kumar Kala, a key employee of the Company as Chief Financial Officer-Cum-Key Managerial Personnel of the Company who plays a pivotal role in ensuring the compliance of applicable accounting procedures, taxation aspects and administrative policies are followed and regularly reviewed.
+Mr. Pramod Kumar Kala, Chief Financial Officer-Cum-Key Managerial Personnel of the Company plays a pivotal role in ensuring the compliance of applicable accounting procedures, taxation aspects and administrative policies are followed and regularly reviewed.
 The Chief Financial Officer-Cum-Key Managerial Personnel ensures that all relevant information pertaining to accounting policy including details and documents are made available to the Directors for taking effective decision-making at the meetings.